Skip to content

 Simplify the Complex

-The welfare programs represent entitlements to all Americans, however, benefits are only paid to individuals and families with low-income.
+The welfare programs represent entitlements to all Americans.
+However, benefits are only paid to individuals and families with low incomes.

 Lacking Coordination